MHFA Australia App for iPhone and Android (2014)

 A Guide to What Works Booklets

-A Guide to What Works for Depression 2nd Edition (2013) Click here to download a free copy A Guide to What Works for Anxiety Disorders 2nd Edition (2013) Click here to download a free copy A Guide to What Works for Depression in Young People 2nd Edition (2013) Click here to download a free copy These three guides were written by Prof Tony Jorm and other researchers from the University of Melbourne.
+These three guides were written by Prof Tony Jorm and other researchers from the University of Melbourne.
 They have been published by beyondblue.
 These booklets provide a comprehensive review of treatments (A-Z) for depression and anxiety disorders, including medical, psychological, complementary and lifestyle interventions.
 The aim of these booklets is to assist people to make informed choices by providing a summary of what the scientific evidence says about each treatment.
 The booklets rate the evidence for the effectiveness of each treatment using a thumbs up scale.
-You can order free copies of these guides through the beyondblue website here: www.beyondblue.org.au or by calling 1300 22 4636 (local call).
+You can order free copies of these guides through the beyondblue website or by calling 1300 22 4636 (local call).

 What Can I Do to Help Myself with Anxiety?
 Self-help Strategies for Mild Anxiety (2016)

 What can I do to help myself with anxiety?
 A guide for the public on effective self-help strategies for mild anxiety has been developed by researchers from La Trobe University and The University of Melbourne.
 The guide was produced using the Delphi method, a systematic way of assessing the consensus of experts on a topic.
 Experts who contributed to the guide were clinicians or researchers with expertise in anxiety and people who have experienced anxiety problems themselves.
 They came from Australia, USA, Canada, UK and Ireland.
-Click here to download.
+Self help for anxiety.